standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 and have at least reviewed the [Hello World](cimpl6Tutorial_helloWorld.md), and [CIMPL In-Depth](cimpl6TutorialDetail.md) tutorials.

-If you already have installed shr-cli, check to see if there is a new version.
+If you already have installed shr-cli, make sure you have the latest version installed.

 ## Helpful Documentation